 Select Payment Methods.

-The main work area will display your currently selected payment gateway in the top panel and currently configured manual payment methods in the bottom panel.
+The main work area will display your currently selected payment gateway in the top panel, currently configured alternative payment methods in the next panel, followed by available credit cards, and currently configured manual payment methods in the bottom panel.

 To configure the Payment Gateway